Collect Kubernetes logs and forward them to Loki

 - Kubernetes Events

 Thanks to the component architecture, you can follow one or all of the next sections to get those logs.
-Once you have followed the Configure logs delivery to ensure collected logs can be written somewhere, jump to the relevant sections.
+After you have followed the Configure logs delivery to ensure collected logs can be written somewhere, jump to the relevant sections.

 System logs